Dies irae: Manuscript sources

-The text of the sequence is found, with slight verbal variations, in a 13th-century manuscript in the Biblioteca Nazionale Vittorio Emanuele III at Naples.
-It is a Franciscan calendar missal that must date between 1253 and 1255 for it does not contain the name of Clare of Assisi, who was canonized in 1255, and whose name would have been included if the manuscript were of later date.
+The text of the sequence is found, with slight verbal variations, in a 13th century manuscript in the Biblioteca Nazionale Vittorio Emanuele III at Naples.
+It is a Franciscan calendar missal that must date between 1253–1255 for it does not contain the name of Clare of Assisi, who was canonized in 1255, and whose name would have been included if the manuscript were of later date.

 Inspiration

 A major inspiration of the hymn seems to have come from the Vulgate translation of Sophonias (Zephaniah) 1:15–16:

-Other images come from the Book of Revelation, such as (the book from which the world will be judged), (sheep and goats, right hand, contrast between the blessed and the accursed doomed to flames), (trumpet), (heaven and earth burnt by fire), and ("men fainting with fear... they will see the Son of Man coming").
+Other images come from the Book of Revelation, such as (the book from which the world will be judged), (sheep and goats, right hand, contrast between the blessed and the accursed doomed to flames), (trumpet), (heaven and earth burnt by fire), and ("men fainting with fear ... they will see the Son of Man coming").

 From the Jewish liturgy, the prayer Unetanneh Tokef appears to be related: "We shall ascribe holiness to this day, For it is awesome and terrible"; "the great trumpet is sounded", etc.